adampatterson/Dock/readme.md

 // Net result is a green link.
 ```

-By using `extend.less` you would see generated css like this.
+By using `extend.less` and overwirting the default link color you would see generated css like this.

 ```